pfnet-research/chainer-capsnet/README.md

 The paper does not provide detailed information about initialization and optimization.
 So, for making training easy, I replaced relu with leaky relu with a very small slope (0.05).

+### Requirements

+These scripts require the following python libraries.

+- Chainer 2.0.0+
+- numpy
+- matplotlib

 ## Visualization through Reconstruction

+For analyzing a trained model, you can produce images reconstructed from digit capsules.

 ```
 python visualize.py -g 0 --load saved_model
 ```

-produces some images for analyzing digit capsules.

 ### Different masks